JohnTa15/JohnTa15/README.md

 # 💫 About Me:
+🎓 Studying at UniWA
+💼 Working at AIC
+🔧 Love modifying things
-Studying at Uniwa<br>Working at AIC<br>Love modifying things<br>I like programming as a hobbie.. but not always<br>I watch anime, movies and series
+💻 I enjoy programming as a hobby... but not always
+🎬 I watch anime, movies, and series

 ## 🌐 Socials: